combo-lab/combo_inertia/README.md

 Now that you have a Node.js module capable of server-rendering your pages, youll need to tell the Inertia.js Phoenix library to perform SSR.

-First, add the `Inertia.SSR` module to your application's supervision tree.
+First, add the `Combo.Inertia.SSR` module to your application's supervision tree.

 ```diff
   # lib/my_app/application.ex